tfinneid/java-exec/README.md

 For now this page it just for notes to gather some thoughts on what to consider for inclusion in the project.

-The idea for this started after the Scala contributors list called for thoughts and ideas on Scalas own process wrapper package was considered for update.
+The idea comes from when the Scala contributors list called for thoughts and ideas on Scalas process wrapper package, which was considered for update.
+The ensuing discussion, suggestions, ideas and investigations, has led to consider wether the whole Process design in the JDK is a bit lacking.
+The features for OS integration seems not very powerful.
+That is something that perhaps should be improved.

+## Contributions

+Any ideas, thoughts or suggestions are whole-heartedly welcome, as more brainpower is allways a good thing.

 # Main Issues